-The Crewel Work Company is a family business launched over 25 years ago by embroidery specialist Phillipa Turnbull.
+The Crewel Work Company is a family business launched over 25 years ago by embroidery specialist Phillipa Turnbull FSA (Scot).
 Phillipa and her daughter Laura share a passion for historic embroidery and for keeping the designs and techniques from the past alive and thriving.
 Their range of historically-accurate kits and life-changing Needlework Retreats in the UK and Ireland are hailed as among the best needlework experiences available.

 Phillipa and Laura’s ongoing research in to historic embroidery allows them to bring you textile information from the historic source, including stitches and techniques long forgotten by current needlework stitch books.
 As such, their range of crewel work kits bring to life the designs, colours and techniques of the 17th to the 20th centuries, while honouring the integrity of genuine crewel work.

-As well as developing their Kits and Retreat, Phillipa and Laura work with castles, country houses and museums around Britain to ensure precious private embroidery collections are understood and appreciated by fellow enthusiasts.
+As well as developing their Kits and Retreats, Phillipa and Laura work with castles, country houses and museums around Britain to ensure precious private embroidery collections are understood and appreciated by fellow enthusiasts.

 Phillipa presenting the Queen Mother's Bedspread at Glamis Castle.
 This commission was completed by her in 1993 at the request of the Strathmore family.
 The Glamis, Crown, Rose & Thistle Crewel Work kit in our Level 3 kit range is taken from this design.